bohnman/squiggly/README.md

 When a filter includes two criteria that match the same field, the one that is more specific wins.

-For example, if the filter is "**,reporter{firstName}", then all fields will be excluded.
+For example, if the filter is "**,reporter[firstName]", then all fields will be excluded.
 However, the reporter field will only include the firstName field.

 Specificity is determined using the following logic: